ryanjwessel/ryanjwessel.com/src/posts/the-testing-trophy-alone-does-not-result-in-confidence.md

 are you have come across [Kent C. Dodds](https://kentcdodds.com/), the [Testing Trophy](https://twitter.com/kentcdodds/status/960723172591992832?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E960723172591992832&ref_url=https%3A%2F%2Fkentcdodds.com%2Fblog%2Fwrite-tests), and the [Testing Library](https://testing-library.com/).
 The Testing Trophy and Testing Library have grown significantly over the last couple of years.

-You may be asking yourself, "Self...
-Why are these things so great?", and today I hope to answer your inner monologue.
+You may be asking yourself, _"Self...
+Why are these things so great?"_.
+Today I hope to answer your inner monologue.

 The Testing Trophy is a guide as to what the composition of your testing suite might look like.
 Each type of testing requires a different amount of effort.